Careers360 Logo

 A candidate must at least possess the following qualifications to be able to get an MBA scholarship:

-• Letter of recommendation from institutions.
+• A letter of recommendation from an institution.

 • A justifiable reason to be granted a scholarship.

-• Exceptional performance in various MBA entrance exams such as CAT/XAT/CMAT etc.
+• Exceptional performance in various MBA entrance exams such as CAT/XAT/CMAT, etc.

 Globsyn Business School PGDM Admissions 2025